-- a) Terlipressin; c) Desmopressin; e) Furosemide. - b) Oxytocin; d) Urofollitropin;
+a)Loss of appetite; c) Allergic reactions; e) Arterial hypertension. d) Dyspeptic disturbances: b)Hypoglycemia;

+- d) Insulin glargine.

+11. Typical side reaction of short acting ins ulin:

+a) Weight gain; c) Increased sweatin g; e) Arterial hypertension.

+b)Hypoglycemia; d) Dyspeptic disturb ances;

+12. Treatment of insulin overdosing:

+a) Metformin orally;

+b)An overdose of insulin is not danger ous, nothing to do;

+c)Injection of glucose solution.

+13. Drug is used in patients with diabetes in isipidus:

+a)Terlipressin; c) Desmopres

+b)Oxytocin; d) Urofollitroj pin;

 14. Physiological insulin antagonists:

-- a) Glucagon; c) Acarbose; e) Rosiglitasone. - b) Epinephrin; d) Glucocorticoids;
+a)Glucagon; c) Acarbose; e) Rosiglitasone.

+b)Epinephrin; d) Glucocortic coids;

 15. Which drug acts on insulin secretion?

-- a) Glybenclamide; c) Metformin;

-- e) Pioglitazone;
+a)Glybenclamide; c) Metformin; e) Pioglitazone;

-- b) Acarbose; d) Glucagon; f) Insulin preparations.
+b)Acarbose; d) Glucagon; f) Insulin preparations.

-16. The mechanism of action of sulfonylurea derivatives:
+16. The mechanism of action of sulfonylure a derivatives:

-- a) Suppression of gluconeogenesis in the liver; - b) Blockade of potassium channels of membranes of pancreatic β -cells; - c) Increases sensitivity of cells to insulin; - d) Increases insulin release by β -cells of the pancreas; - e) Increases sensitivity of β -cells to glucose.
+a) Suppression of gluconeogenesis in th e liver;

+b)Blockade of potassium channels of m

+c)Increased sensitivity of cells to insuli

+d)Increased insulin release by β -cells of -

+e)Increased sensitivity of β -cells to glue cose.

 17. Mechanism of action of biguanides:

-- a) Inhibition of gluconeogenesis in the liver; - b) Induction of insulin secretion by the β -cells of pancreas; - c) Increased glucose utilization by muscles and fat tissue; - d) Reduction of glucose absorption in the intestine; - e) Induction of glycogenolysis.
+a)Inhibition of gluconeogenesis in the l

+b)Induction of insulin secretion by the

+c)Increased glucose utilization by muse

+d)Reduction of glucose absorption in th ie intestine;

+e)Induction of glycogenolysis.

-18. Mechanism of action of PPARs modulators:
+18. Mechanism of action of PPARs modulat

-- a) Increases insulin release by β -cells of the pancreas; - b) Suppression of gluconeogenesis in the liver; - c) Regulation transcription of genes involved in glucose utilization; - d) Reduction of glucose absorption in the intestine; - e) Inactivation of cellular inhibitor of the GLUT2 glucose transporter.
+a) Increased insulin release by β -cells of -

+b)Suppression of gluconeogenesis in th

+c)Regulation transcription of genes inv -

+d)Reduction of glucose absorption in the

+e)Inactivation of cellular inhibitor of th e GLU12 glucose transporter.

 19. Acarbose is characterized by:

-- a) Inhibits α-glucosidase;
+a) Inhibits α -glucosidase; start in the interstings

-- b) Prevents the absorption of carbohydrates in the intestine;
+b)Prevents the absorption of carbohydrates in the intestine;

-- c) Causes severe hypoglycaemia;
+c)Causes severe hypoglycaemia;

-- d) Often causes flatulence and diarrhea;
+d)Often causes flatulence and diarrhea;

-- e) Stimulates the secretion of insulin.
+e)Stimulates the secretion of insulin.